-When I did counselling, I was told that you have to work at the root of what is causing your inability to sleep.
+When I did counseling, I was told that you have to work at the root of what is causing your inability to sleep.
 For me, it was a stressful job that I wanted so badly to leave, and I told her.
 She asked me to think about how I saw myself in the big picture of things and also whether I was feeling less than the rest because so many people seemed to be coping when I clearly wasn’t!
 She suggested a few cheap reads that I cannot recommend enough!
 Honestly, they helped me to put things into perspective and to make some decisions regarding my life and future.
 The books are Introduction to Coping with Anxiety by Brenda Hogan and Leonora Brosan and An Introduction to Improving your Self Esteem by Leonora Brosan and Melanie Fennel.

 The books actually opened my eyes to my reality and guided me as to how exactly to treat how I was feeling.
 Talk about soul searching!
-I had to face the problems head on and make some drastic moves in my personal life and also my career.
-I even quit my job and to this day still think I would have had a nervous breakdown if I didn’t.
+I had to face the problems head-on and make some drastic moves in my personal life and also my career.
+I even quit my job and to this day still, think I would have had a nervous breakdown if I didn’t.
 When you read my story you will understand why I had to do it.

 Needless to say, my friend and I did try a few things to try to get that elusive sleep back to a regular pattern.
 Some worked but were only temporary.
 Others didn’t do anything for us but we’ve heard of others who have had luck with them.
 Like I said earlier, it’s a matter of trying them and seeing which one works for you.
-It’s just like taking advice that people give about growing your hair!
+It’s just like taking the advice that people give about growing your hair!
 Some remedies work for some people but not for others.
 Here are some of the ones my friend and/or I tried

-- Kalms herbal tablets (Some people swear by it but the first night I took it I had a funny feeling in my head so I didn’t take any more).
+- Kalms herbal tablets (Some people swear by it but the first night I took it I had a funny feeling in my head so I didn’t take anymore).
 It was my friend Antoinette who told me about it.
 I’m all for herbal treatments but …

 - Blinking your eyes really fast (you decide, lol)